Evil

 Everyone is about 20-50 key decisions away from becoming evil.
 Virtue hurts us in the short-term, so all we’d need to do is submit to our baser desires and disregard others.

-If it feels good, we should only do it without question if it also feels good for everyone else, present and future.
+If it feels good, we should only do it unquestionably if it also feels good for everyone else, present and future.

 We must consider both the principle and consequences of a moral action to dictate whether something was evil.
 While someone merely following orders in an evil system isn’t as evil, they’re still a participant in something awful.